SystemsApproach/ops/control.rst

 loaded term with different connotations in different contexts.
 In a Cloud setting it implies assembling virtual resources, while in a Telco setting it implies assembling virtual functions.
-As is often the case in complex systems (and competing business models), the higher you go in the stack, the less consensus there is about terminology.
+As is often the case in complex systems (especially when they promote competing business models), the higher you go in the stack, the less consensus there is about terminology.

 Whatever you call the mechanism, defining a set of abstractions and the corresponding API is a challenging job.
 Having the appropriate